 Short-term Care: Facilitates Functional Improvement

-This datapoint measures the percentage of short-term care patients who saw functional improvements, such as enhanced ability to perform activities of daily living.
-Many in the industry believe that this is a reasonable measure of a nursing home's rehabilitation performance.
+Measures the percentage of short-term residents that saw functional improvements, such as with activities of daily living.
+Some believe this is a reliable measure of a nursing home's rehabilitation performance.

 - St James HealthcareAcute Care Hospitals 3.11 miles away400 S Clark St Butte Montana 59701Voluntary non-profit - Private(406) 723-2500